scala/docs.scala-lang/_sips/minutes/2019-12-18-sip-minutes.md

 Iulian mentions how he wanted to talk about the elvis operator.
 He asks: what is the recommended way to call methods on nullable types?
 What is the equivalent of the elvis operator?

-Séb: you don't call methods on nullable types, you have to first test if it's null.
+Seb: you don't call methods on nullable types, you have to first test if it's null.
 The problem with the elvis operator is that it looks like flatMap but it's not.
 It's unboxed, so it confuses the equivalent of None and Some(None).
 That seems theoretical but it's not - it boils down to practical things.
 For instance, Map#get returns null - if the Map's value type is itself nullable you can't distinguish if the key is set in the Map to